pflanze/functional-perl/docs/intro.md

  - Run it from somewhere in your program by using `use FP::Repl;` and calling `repl;`.
- - Register the repl to be run upon encountering uncaught exceptions by adding `use Chj::Trapl;` somewhere to your code.
+ - Register the repl to be run upon encountering uncaught exceptions by adding `use FP::Repl::Trap;` somewhere to your code.
  - Run the [bin/repl](../bin/repl) script, which takes the `-M` option like perl itself to load modules of your choice.
 Or [bin/repl+](../bin/repl+) which calls the repl with the most